 70. Early Gambling Den

 The notorious Nichols building once stood on the southwest corner of Butler and Hoffman Streets.
-It served many purposes since it was built for Mr. Nichols meat market in 1869 — including a lunchroom, barber shop, law office, shoe store, tailor, and Woman’s Christian Temperance Union reading room.
+It served many purposes since it was built to be Mr. Nichols meat market in 1869 — including as a lunchroom, barber shop, law office, shoe store, tailor, and Woman’s Christian Temperance Union reading room.

 By 1888, the building was a house of prostitution, flop house and gambling den.
 The respectable folks of the community welcomed the demolition of the Nichols building and applauded the “modern” replacement — Fritz Walz’s Butcher Shop in 1889.
 In the 1930s, the address had regained some of its notoriety as the lively Log Cabin Tavern.